Effectiveness of interventions to enhance healing of chronic foot ulcers in diabetes: A systematic review | Canada Hyperbarics Skip to main content

 What They Found

-Out of 22,250 articles identified, 262 randomized controlled trials were reviewed across 10 intervention categories.
+Out of 22,250 articles identified, 262 randomised controlled trials were reviewed across 10 intervention categories.
 The study found that the certainty of evidence for most wound healing interventions was low or very low.
 Moderate evidence was found for two interventions, while hyperbaric oxygen therapy (HBOT) and three other treatments showed low quality evidence.

 What This Means for Canadian Patients